uesu/uesu-tf2-cfg/README.md

       press "f"

-`note`: you can change what key you want to bind instead of `e, g, and f`. just make sure you reset it to `gameoverrides.cfg`
+`note`: you can change what key you want to bind instead of `e, g, and f`. just make sure to reset it to `gameoverrides.cfg`

 [more competitive medic scripts](https://gist.github.com/marcinof/2981918)